European XFEL: Materials imaging and dynamics (MID)

 Complex nanoscale dynamics is an ubiquitous phenomenon of fundamental interest at the forefront of condensed matter science, and comprises a multitude of processes from visco-elastic flow or dissipation in liquids and glasses to polymer dynamics, protein folding, crystalline phase transitions, ultrafast spin transitions, domain wall dynamics, magnetic domain switching and many more.
 The extremely brilliant and highly coherent X-ray beams will open up unseen possibilities to study dynamics in disordered systems down to atomic length scales, with timescales ranging from femtoseconds to seconds using techniques such as XPCS.

 Control

 The experiments in the facility are controlled via the in-house developed control system named Karabo.
 It is a distributed SCADA system written in C++ and python.

 Research

 The short laser pulses make it possible to measure chemical reactions that are too rapid to be captured by other methods.
 The wavelength of the X-ray laser may be varied from 0.05 to 4.7 nm, enabling measurements at the atomic length scale.

-Initially, one photon beamline with two experimental stations can be used.
+Today, three photon beamlines with seven instruments can be used.
 Later this will be upgraded to five photon beamlines and a total of ten experimental stations.

 The experimental beamlines enable unique scientific experiments using the high intensity, coherence and time structure of the new source to be conducted in a variety of disciplines spanning physics, chemistry, materials science, biology and nanotechnology.